 An outline the overall concept of an S-111 exchange set for the interchange of geospatial data and its relevant metadata is explained in the following figures.
 Figure 12.1 depicts the realization of the ISO 19139 classes which form the foundation of the exchange set.
-The overall structure of S-111 metadata for exchange sets is modelled in Figures 12.2 and 12.3.
+The overall structure of the S-111 metadata for exchange sets is modelled in Figures 12.2 and 12.3.
 More detailed information about the various classes is shown in Figure 12.4 and a textual description in the tables at Clause 12.3.
-The major components of the exchange set are shown in Figure 11.1.